14) FEM Assembly#

 rows, cols, vals = Int[], Int[], Float64[]

-for e in 1:fe.nelem
+for e in 1:fe.nelem # for all elements

 q, w, E, dXdx = fe_element(fe, e)